 Bruschetta is an Italian word that means toasted bread with toppings.
 The classic bruschetta recipe typically includes toasted bread drizzled with olive oil that’s topped with a fresh tomato and basil mixture.
-It’s SO delicious and is such a quick and easy appetizer to whip up.
-It’s one of my favorite appetizers to make during the summer!
+The flavors meld together and taste super fresh and delicious.

 - Preheat oven to 425°F and line a baking sheet with foil.

-- Cut the french baguette into 1/2 inch slices and lightly brush with olive oil.
+- Cut the baguette into 1/2 inch slices and lightly brush with olive oil.

 - Bake until lightly toasted.

-- Instead of toasting the french baguette slices in the oven, you can easily grill them.
-Just place baguettes on grill for a couple of minutes on each side (flip when you’re starting to see slightly charred grill marks).
+Place the baguettes on the grill for a few minutes on each side (flip when you’re starting to see slightly charred grill marks).

-- If you’re feeling extra fancy, you can drizzle the bruschetta with a balsamic glaze right before serving.
+- For more flavor, drizzle with a balsamic glaze right before serving.

 - Combine the tomatoes, olive oil, balsamic vinegar, garlic and basil.
 Salt and pepper to taste.
 Refrigerate for 15 minutes.